guardian/gateway/docs/rate-limit/configuration.md

 When Gateway is started, we first validate the configuration to ensure that it is in the shape we expect.

-The validation process happens in validateConfiguration.ts where we validate against a strongly typed schema defined using the Joi library.
+The validation process happens in validateConfiguration.ts where we validate against a strongly typed schema defined using the Zod library.

 ## Entry: `enabled`